webmastersmith/WGU_Cloud_Computing/D278_Scripting_and_Programming_Foundations/Scripting_Programming.md

   - The Software Development Life Cycle (SDLC) is a structured framework for planning, creating, testing, deploying, and maintaining software applications.
 It outlines the essential phases involved in bringing a software idea to life.
 - What are the four phases of SDLC and what activities takes place in each of the four phases?
   1. Analysis: goals of project.
-  2. Design: Build UML. -define how to build the program.
+  2. Design: wireframe. -define how to build the program.
   3. Implement: write code.
   4. Testing: check code meets goals.
 - In which phase do you write code?